 Environmentally Sustainable Design

-Environmentally Sustainable Design (ESD)
+Environmentally Sustainable Design Practice

-Threadgold Architecture is committed to Environmentally Sustainable Design and has immediate access to the Environment Design Guide, published by the Australian Institute of Architects, throughout A+ membership with the Institute.
+Threadgold Architecture is committed to environmentally sustainable design and has immediate access to the Environment Design Guide, published by the Australian Institute of Architects, throughout A+ membership with the Institute.
 The practice values cutting-edge sustainable building design and delivers outcomes through continuing professional development, utilising Environment Design Guide and Green Building Council of Australia (GBCA) membership.
 Stuart has GBCA greenstar industry training and maintains a sustainable approach throughout the design process.
 This approach considers climatic factors which inform spatial layouts to achieve passive solar design principles and a material assessment across the building’s life-cycle, which includes; durability, embodied energy, environmental impact and toxicity to inhabitants.

 Planning